lazyduo/lazyduo.github.io/README.md

 Welcome!

-We are interesed in programming and translation.
+We are interested in programming and translation.

 Check our blog [here](https://lazyduo.github.io/).